-Contract acquisition of landfill RNG will, within a few years, provide RNG equal to approximately 2 percent of PSE's current supply portfolio and as much as a 1.5 percent reduction in the carbon footprint of our natural gas system annually.
-We are planning significant investments in cost-effective RNG supplies and believe that being a proactive RNG buyer and producer in the region is valuable.
-We are confident we can acquire sufficient RNG volume to meet the needs of our future voluntary RNG program participants.
-We believe PSE will exceed the 5 percent cost limitation related to the RNG incorporated into the supply portfolio.
-To meet the expectations in the Commission RNG policy statement, we will use staggered RNG supply contracts and project development timelines, resales in compliance markets, and other techniques to manage RNG costs while maximizing the availability of RNG in its portfolio and achieving meaningful carbon reductions.
+The contract acquisition of landfill RNG will, within a few years, provide RNG equal to approximately 2 percent of PSE's current supply portfolio and as much as a 1.5 percent reduction in the carbon footprint of our natural gas system annually.
+We are planning significant additional investments in cost-effective RNG.
+We are confident that we can acquire sufficient RNG volumes to meet the needs of our future voluntary RNG program participants and even exceed the 5 percent cost limitation related to the RNG incorporated into the supply portfolio.
+To meet the expectations in the Commission's RNG Policy Statement, we will use staggered RNG supply contracts and project development timelines, resales in compliance markets, and other techniques to manage RNG costs while maximizing the availability of RNG in our portfolio and achieving meaningful carbon reductions.